Astrology News from EQUINOX

 1. It was the only planet discovered in America and there is much anti-American sentiment around the world because of the militaristic policies of George W. Bush.

-2. As most astrologers now give Pluto the same status as other planets, a sceptic might mistakenly think this demotion undermines astrology. (see comments below)
+2. As most astrologers now give Pluto the same status as other planets, a sceptic might mistakenly think this demotion undermines astrology. (see comments in the right hand column)

 3. Pluto rules the subconscious.
 Unless you understand its psychological impact, people tend to repress the energy or ‘sweep it under the carpet’.
 On that basis the majority of the IAU has just gone into denial.